SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot/enable-data-copilot.md

 7. Enable the below variable on the common CP config map `COPILOT_ENABLED: "true"`
 8. The app pod, especially `copilot`, may redeploy itself.
 If not, restart the app pod.

+## FAQ

+###

+#### Can I use Data Copilot on my Private SaaS or On-Premise installation of Prophecy?

+Yes!
+Data Copilot is enabled or disabled at deployment time.
+Admins who run Prophecy within their [own VPC](/docs/architecture/deployment/deployment.md#private-saas-customer-vpc) set the flag in the deployment or upgrade configuration.
+To learn more about how to connect Prophecy Data Copilot to private OpenAI endpoints, see [here](/architecture/deployment/enable-data-copilot).
+Speak to your Prophecy account owner with questions.

+#### Can I disable this feature for my users?

+For companies who run Prophecy within their [own VPC](/docs/architecture/deployment/deployment.md#private-saas-customer-vpc), admins may choose to enable or disable Data Copilot across their Prophecy Platform at deployment time.